MohitJain-git/UltimateTexasHoldem/README.md

 ## Output

-After you exit the game, two text files will be generated one for the bot and the other is the players hands, and for each of them, there will be a graph generated showing the performance wrt to each hand played
+Upon exiting the game, two text files will be generated: one detailing the bot's hands and the other documenting the player's hands.
+Additionally, a graph will be created for each, illustrating performance trends with respect to each hand played.

 ## Game Rules